aws-solutions/fhir-works-on-aws/solutions/deployment/README.md

 - The script requires 3 inputs, userPoolId, userPoolAppClientId and region.
 These value can be found in the output of the FWoA CloudFormation stack you deployed.
 - The script can be executed with `python3 scripts/provision-user.py <userPoolId> <userPoolAppClientId> <region>`
 - The three test users will use the same password.
-Update the password in `provision-user.py` script with a dummy value and save the change.
+Update the password in `provision-user.py` script with your preferred password and save the change.
 - To create the first practitioner user, change the username in `provision-user.py` script to `practitionerTest`.
 Save the change, then run the script.
 - To create the auditor user, change the username to `auditorTest` and group to `auditor`.
 Save the change, then run the script.
 - To create the second practitioner user, change the username to `otherPractitionerTest`, change the tenant to `tenant2`, revert group back to `practitioner`.
 Save the change, then run the script.